Zum Inhalt springen

 It is not possible to identify unique visitor values, the frequency distribution of sessions per visitor in the period or the linking of visits to customer journeys or conversion paths that result from several visits over longer periods than 24 hours or across several end devices.

-Against this background, we consider it justifiable that the data processing described in cookie-less mode is based on Art.
+Against this background, we consider it justifiable that the data processing described in cookie-less mode can be justified on the basis of Art.
 6 para.
 1 lit. f GDPR or with the use of cookies on the basis of Art.
 6 para.
-1 lit. a GDPR, provided that visitors are made aware of the use of this technology by etracker in their data protection declarations and are given the option to opt out.
-The conclusion of a data processing agreement is mandatory.
-We offer a template for this at https://server/av-vertrag/, which can be concluded electronically upon commissioning or registration.
+1 lit. a GDPR, provided that visitors are informed of the use of this technology by etracker in the data protection declarations and are given the option to opt out.
+The conclusion of an order processing contract is mandatory.

 The balancing of interests (Art.
 6 para.
 1 lit. f GDPR) as the legal basis for the use of the “Tag Manager” module of etracker analytics

-In order to use the etracker Tag Manager, the etracker tracking code must first be integrated into the HTML of the website, which is the basis for the use of etracker analytics.
-There is no special code or separate integration for the etracker Tag Manager, as this is not a stand-alone etracker product, but can only be used in combination with etracker analytics.
+In order to be able to use the etracker tag manager, the etracker tracking code must first be integrated into the HTML of the website, which is the basis for the use of etracker analytics.
+There is no special code or separate integration for the etracker tag manager, as this is not a stand-alone etracker product, but can only be used in combination with etracker analytics.

 1. Tracking of events, goals and segment dimensions in etracker analytics without programming or adjustments in the HTML of the website.